Matrix Means and a Novel High-Dimensional Shrinkage Phenomenon: Rao-Blackwell Improvement of the Harmonic Mean

 \begin{remark} For linear shrinkage estimators of the form

 as in \citep{LedWol2004}, setting $\hat\Lambda = \Id$, $c=(1-\lambda)$, and $cd=\lambda$ in our formula gives

 \end{remark}

 The results outlined above are unexpected, and somewhat odd.
 The implication of Theorem~\ref{thm:raoblackhar} is that the Rao-Blackwellization of $\Har(\cP)$ is a deterministic constant multiple of $\Ave(\cP)$.
 This suggests that the expense of computing $\Har(\cP)$ is not warranted, since while $\Har(\cP)$ may improve upon $\Ave(\cP)$ as an estimator, a scalar multiple of $\Ave(\cP)$ improves still further upon $\Har(\cP)$.
 Figure~\ref{fig:4methods} in Section~\ref{sec:expts} explores this point empirically in the finite-sample regime.
 On the other hand, the form of the Rao-Blackwellized estimator in Equation~\eqref{eqn:fishsunupdate}, obtained from Theorem~\ref{thm:raoblackreghar}, bears noting.
 In contrast to the Rao-Blackwellized version of $\Har$ considered in Theorem~\ref{thm:raoblackhar}, this estimator involves a linear combination of $\tilde \Ave$, $\tilde \Ave^{-1}$ and $\Id$.
-The form of this estimator is fundamentally different from the class of linear shrinkage estimators considered elsewhere in the literature \cite{LedWol2004,FisSun2011,Touloumis2015}, and warrants further study.
+As a result, this estimator differs from the linear shrinkage estimators considered elsewhere in the literature \cite{LedWol2004,FisSun2011,Touloumis2015}.
+The estimator in Theorem~\ref{thm:raoblackreghar}, which has not been proposed previously to the best of our knowledge, falls under the heading of orthogonally invariant estimators, as discussed in \cite{DonGavJoh2018}.
+Thus, in particular, there should exist some orthogonally invariant loss function for which the estimator in Equation~\eqref{eqn:fishsunupdate} is the optimal estimator.
+We leave further study of this estimator and its properties to future work.